McMaster-University-Library/Digital-Archive-Tools/README.md

 ### *A Guide to Creating a Web Analytics Annual Report*

 Annual web analytics reports for the Digital Archive are available for 2016/2017 and 2017/2018 periods.
 The following instructions are a guide on how to update these reports based on new data for a reporting period.
+In order to obtain data from Google Analytics, access to [The Google Analytics Console](https://analytics.google.com/analytics/web/#/report-home/a2574088w81034268p83866004)  is required.

 	1. The annual report is created with multiple data resources:

 	- 365daysAgo GA_ReportYYYYMMDD.csv
 	- 365dayAgo GA_CollectionsReportYYYYMMDD.csv
 	- 365daysAgo GA_TopLevelCollectionsReportYYYYMMDD.csv
-	- [The Google Analytics Console] (https://analytics.google.com/analytics/web/#/report-home/a2574088w81034268p83866004)
+	- The Google Analytics Console

 	2. Update the summary page by collecting item statistics on: